-Mode of study Corrections Minor amendments Major amendments Resubmission Full time 4 weeks 12 weeks 6 months 12 months Part time 6 weeks 18 weeks 9 months 18 months regarding the deposition of your final thesis † on the UWE Research Repository, and about arrangements for Award Ceremonies.
+Mode of study Corrections Minor amendments Major amendments Resubmission Full time 4 weeks 12 weeks 6 months 12 months Part time 6 weeks 18 weeks 9 months 18 months

 NB.
 These are maximum allowable periods; you may submit amendments or resubmit more quickly if you wish.
 More information about viva outcomes and what they mean is contained in the online Graduate School Handbook.